 Hiking trails, historical sights and small resorts

 Want to discover a lot and not just lie on the beach on holiday?
 Then Corfu can be a destination for you.
+It is a great travel destination in Greece.
 On the elongated island there are plenty of hiking trails, historical sights and small resorts to visit.
 Corfu city has several historical sights to offer and you also easily make your way over to the beautiful Albanian coast for a day or more.

 In Corfu, Greece shows off one of its most beautiful faces.
 The island’s beauty is defined by the clear waters, the long, gentle beaches of the west coast, breathtaking heights and lush olive groves.
 In Corfu city, the trails are clearly visible from the Venetian heritage and in the narrow alleys you can enjoy a sophisticated nightlife with restaurants, cafeterias and nightclubs.
 Choose from a pre-packaged trip to Corfu or package your trip yourself with any travel length.

 The beautiful landscape offers olive groves, cypress trees and lovely bays.
 The climate is mild and pleasant and during parts of the year the greenery is almost subtropical.
 Corfu is a stone’s throw from Albania right where the Ionian Sea meets the Adriatic.